Glucose Tolerance Test

-If you have an abnormal blood glucose, your healthcare provider may recommend behavioral How is this test done?
+If you have an abnormal blood glucose, your healthcare provider may recommend medicines, How is this test done?

 by putting an IV called a heparin lock into a vein in your arm.
 This allows the staff and your blood glucose level will be checked.
-Then you will be asked to drink a liquid to drink a liquid containing glucose, which is about 75 grams of sugar dissolved in After that, your blood will be drawn every 30 to 60 minutes for the next two to three hours.
+Then you will be asked to drink a liquid to drink a liquid containing glucose, which is about 75 grams of sugar dissolved in After that, your blood will be drawn every hour for the next 2 to 3 hours.
 Each sample will be checked to measure levels of glucose.

-Sometimes insulin Does this test pose any risks?
+Does this test pose any risks?